Narixius/java-chat-and-voice-call-desktop-app/README.md

     3. Initializing Encrypted Calls
     4. Block and Unblock Users

-`This project is not a complete peroject.
-It's calls are good in local networks but over van network it won't work and takes large barndwidth.
+`This project is not a complete.
+It's calls work in local networks but over van network it won't work and takes large barndwidth (because it transfers data over tcp, it must be udp)
 Contributes are welcome and I accept commits if you are willing to.`